lennylv/DGCddG/README.md

 ----------------------------------------------------------------------------

-Examples/* will be updated and profiles for all datasets will be uploaded in the future
+Examples/* will be updated in the future

-All Profiles are available now:
+Besides, all Profiles are available:

 https://pan.baidu.com/s/1kPErcJ_7-vkNnoxU-YKRcg